fwollatz/MLinPractice/Documentation.md

 ![RFE_Top10](documentation/RFE_DTC_Top10.png)

-We choosed these RFE settings as dimensionality reduction technic before attending to the hyper-parameter optimization.
+We chose these RFE settings as the dimensionality reduction technique before performing the hyper-parameter optimization.

-Here are also some PCA scores, but due to compatibility issue between PCA and the Complement Naive Bayes Classifier (does not allow for negative feature values) we decided against the PCA usage for the hyper-parameter optimization.
+Below are also some PCA scores.
+But due to compatibility issue between PCA and the Complement Naive Bayes Classifier (not allowing negative feature values), we decided against the PCA approach for the hyper-parameter optimization.

 1.)
 PCA scores with Normalization